MotherTongues/mothertongues/docs/guides/search.md

 ## How does it work?

 Approximate search is partially achieved by trying to 'normalize' differences between the *query* (what the user types) and the data in your dictionary.
 How much you 'normalize' is up to you as the creator of your dictionary - too much and your users will get confusing results, too little and your algorithm won't return enough results.

-To illustrate this 'normalization', we probably (hopefully!) agree that if I type the word 'cat', I should get a result of 'cat' if it's in the dictionary.
-I should probably also get 'cat' as a result if I type 'Cat' or 'CAT' - in other words, my search should be [case insensitive](#case).

 All of the configuration for your search algorithm happens in the [MTD Configuration](prepare.md#mtd-configuration-file).
 You can configure the search differently for both L1 and L2 searches.
 The default configuration looks like this: